rotemlevi/snyktest/readme.md

 ## Start the service with NPM

-run cmd as a administraor
+run cmd as an administraor
 npm install
 npm start

 ## Start the service with Docker

-run cmd as a administraor
+run cmd as an administraor
 docker-compose up